 The film has also led to a criticism of Dolphinariums, said to be one of the primary motives behind drive hunts.
 The spokespersons of such facilities, such as Seaworld’s Fred Jacobs, have stated that they are against drive hunts and do not purchase any dolphins caught during these activities.

-This post sponsored by Ranger Heating and Cooling, the fast and affordable furnace installation repair tacoma that can be there when you need them.
+This post sponsored by Megah Pressure Washing, the fast and affordable Pressure washing Evans ga that can be there when you need them.